 A driver failing to exercise due care to a cyclist in Nevada can be cited for a misdemeanor.
 A first-time offense carries a fine of $250 to $1,000 and (in extremely rare cases) jail.
 Additionally, four (4) demerit points will be added to the person's driver's license.

-It is often possible to get Nevada traffic tickets reduced to non-moving violations, carrying lesser fines and no demerit points.
-But though failing to yield to a cyclist may be a minor violation, people who blow off paying their fine (or who do not hire an attorney to fight the ticket) will be slapped with a bench warrant for their arrest.
+It is often possible to get Nevada traffic tickets reduced to non-moving violations, which carry lesser fines and no demerit points.
+Though violating NRS 484B.270 may be a minor offense, people who blow off paying their fine (or who do not hire an attorney to fight the ticket) will be slapped with a bench warrant for their arrest.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about "not exercising due care to bicyclists" in Clark County and throughout Nevada, including how to build a defense, what sentences to expect, avoiding demerit points, when to seek a record seal, and more.
 Click on a topic below to jump directly to that section:

-- 1. Is "not exercising due care to bicyclists" illegal in Las Vegas, NV?
+- 1. Is "not yielding to bicyclists" illegal in Las Vegas, NV?

-- 2. How do I fight charges of "not exercising due care to bicyclists" in Las Vegas, NV?
+- 2. How do I fight charges of "not yielding to bicyclists" in Las Vegas, NV?

-- 3. What are the penalties for "not exercising due care to bicyclists" in Las Vegas, NV?
+- 3. What are the penalties for "not yielding to bicyclists" in Las Vegas, NV?

-- 11. When can I seal a conviction for "not exercising due care to bicyclists" in Las Vegas, NV?
+- 11. When can I seal a conviction for "not exercising due care to bicyclists" in NV?

 Motorists in Nevada are required to exercise "due care" when sharing the road with bicycles and electric bicycles.
 Specifically, Nevada law provides five common sense rules: